-Furthermore, we evaluate FoundPose with patch descriptors extracted from layer 23 of the SAM ViT-L model~\cite{kirillov2023segany}, from the last backbone layers of the feature matching pipelines LoFTR~\cite{sun2021loftr} and S2DNet~\cite{germain2020s2dnet}, from the last layer of the CLIP image encoder~\cite{radford2021learning}, and with patch descriptors defined by the classical SIFT descriptor~\cite{lowe2004distinctive} calculated on a regular 2D grid with the cell size of 7\,px.
-In case of S2DNet, patch descriptors were obtained by sampling the last CNN feature map.
-All method parameters were fixed in these experiments, only the patch descriptors were different.
-As shown in Tab.~\ref{tab:ablations}, patch descriptors from DINOv2 are the key enabler of FoundPose, yielding significantly higher accuracy than the alternatives (we only show performance of the better alternatives).
+\textbf{Feature extractors.} Tab.~\ref{tab:ablations} (rows 1--7) evaluates the performance of FoundPose (without the featuremetric refinement) with different patch descriptors.
+We achieve the best pose accuracy when we use the output tokens of layer 18 (out of 23) from the DINOv2 ViT-L model with registers\cite{darcet2023vision} as the patch descriptors.
+We also observed qualitatively that this layer provides a good balance between the positional and semantic information -- the resulting correspondences are more geometrically consistent than correspondences obtained using later layers (Fig.~\ref{fig:feature_vis}).
+Furthermore, we evaluate FoundPose with patch descriptors extracted from layer 23 of SAM ViT-L~\cite{kirillov2023segany}, from the last backbone layers of the feature matching pipelines LoFTR~\cite{sun2021loftr} and S2DNet~\cite{germain2020s2dnet}, from the last layer of the CLIP image encoder~\cite{radford2021learning}, and with patch descriptors defined by the classical SIFT descriptor~\cite{lowe2004distinctive} calculated on a regular 2D grid with the cell size of 7\,px.
+In the case of S2DNet, descriptors were obtained by sampling the last CNN feature map.
+All method parameters were fixed in these experiments, only the patch descriptors differed.
+As shown in Tab.~\ref{tab:ablations}, patch descriptors from DINOv2 are the key enabler of FoundPose, yielding significantly higher accuracy than the alternatives (we only show the performance of the better alternatives).